Eruc0lind0/boom_arrow/README.md

 Points to remember:
 - Call this.discard() otherwise the arrow never dies and keeps exploding forever.
 This is a problem.
 - You can hardcode 'strength' to a float here.
-Instead, I chose to pass it into the Constructor of BoomArrowEntity, in case I wanted different strength arrows, i.e. different types.
+Instead, I chose to pass it into the Constructor of MakeItBoomEntity, in case I wanted different strength arrows, i.e. different types.
 - I set the base damage of the arrow using arrow.setBaseDamage() when creating an arrow.
 I set this high, because I wanted the arrows to kill things easily - but not explode, crucially.